andy-roper/roperdot/README.md

 **Cross-Platform**: I've tried to provide a consistent terminal experience across Windows (WSL/Ubuntu), MacOS, Ubuntu, and Linux Mint.

+Note: I've made many changes recently and while MacOS support is solid, the other OSes need to be revisited.
+I'll be doing that when I have time after soon starting a new job.

 **Cross-Shell**: Aliases, functions and scripts in this dotfiles project have been written to work in either bash or zsh.

 **Shell-GUI Integration**: While working in your terminal you can launch GUI apps when needed (`e` for editing, `v` for viewing, `fm` for file manager).
 Files will be opened in an application based on the file type and the available software.